andyatkinson/andyatkinson.github.io/_posts/2021-07-30-postgresql-index-maintenance.md

 ## Removal Process

-Where I worked, we identified a lot of Unused Indexes that could be removed.
+Where I worked on a long lived monolithic codebase with lots of churn, we found loads of Unused Indexes that could be removed.

-We verified each was safe to remove and gradually removed all of them, reducing space consumption by more than 300 GB for a > 1 TB database (a significant proportion!).
+We gradually removed all of them, reducing space consumption by more than 300 GB for a > 1 TB database (a significant proportion!).

 How could we keep a better eye on this going forward?